-Regulatory Analysis Form (Completed by Promulgating Agency) INDEPENDENT REGULATORY REVIEW COMMISSION (All Comments submitted on this regulation will appear on IRRC's website e) (1) Agency: Department of Environmental Protection (2) Agency Number: 7 Identification Number: 563 IRRC Number: (3) PA Code Cite: 25 Pa.
-Code Chapter 92a (Nat Monitoring and Compliance) tional Pollutant Discharge Elimination System Permitting, (4) Short Title: National Pollution Discharge E Elimination System (NPDES) Schedules of Compliance (5) Agency Contacts (List Telephone Number and Em nail Address): Primary Contact: Laura Griffin, (717) 783-8727, Secondary Contact: Jessica Shirley, (717) 783-87 (6) Type of Rulemaking (check applicable box): ☑ Proposed Regulation☐ Final Regulation☐ Final Omitted Regulation ☐ Emergency Certification Regulation; ☐ Certification by the Governor ☐ Certification by the Attorney General (7) Briefly explain the regulation in clear and non-tech nnical language.
+Regulatory Analysis Form (Completed by Promulgating Agency) INDEPENDENT REGULATORY REVIEW COMMISSION (All Comments submitted on t this regulation will appear on IRRC's website e) (1) Agency: Department of En vironmental Protection (2) Agency Number: 7 Identification Number: 563 IRRC Number: 3327 (3) PA Code Cite: 25 Pa.
+Code Chapter 92a (National Monitoring and Compliance) Discharge Elimination System Permitting, (4) Short Title: National Pollution Discharge Elimination Syste em (NPDES) Schedules of Compliance (5) Agency Contacts (List Telephone Number and Em ail Address): • Laura Griffin, (717) 772-3277, et: Brian Chalfant, (717) 783-80 (6) Type of Rulemaki ng (check applicable box): □ Proposed Regulation□ Final Regulation□ Final Omitted Regulation gency Certification Regulation; ertification by the Governor ertification by the Attorney General (7) District and the manufacture in the manufacture (100 also and a substitution)

+(7) Briefly explain the regulation in clear and non-technical language.
 (100 words or less)

-This proposed rulemaking would revise the schedule of compliance for NPDES permits, which are required by federal and state law to control the discharge of pollutants to surface waters.
-When a discharger is not in compliance with state water quality standards (WQS), the Department may establish a schedule of compliance in an NPDES permit to ensure compliance in the shortest, reasonable period of time, not to exceed 5 years unless a court order provides for a longer period of time.
+This final-form rulemaking will revise the schedule of compliance for NPDES permits, which are required by federal and state law for combined sewer overflow (CSO) dischargers to control the discharge of pollutants to surface waters.
+When a CSO discharger is not in compliance with state water quality standards (WQS), the Department may establish a schedule of compliance in an NPDES permit to ensure compliance in the shortest, reasonable period of time, not to exceed 5 years unless a court order provides for a longer period of time.
 Court orders, however, are not a practical solution in every instance, as seeking a judicial remedy for this type of routine administrative matter would require significant time and monetary expenditures from both the Department and CSO dischargers.

-Many municipalities across Pennsylvania have combined sewer systems that collect both sewage and stormwater and are designed to overflow during precipitation events.
-These untreated discharges to surface waters are called combined sewer overflows (CSOs).
-CSOs must be authorized under an NPDES permit and CSO dischargers must develop a Long-Term Control Plan (LTCP) to meet WQS.
+Many municipalities across Pennsylvania have combined sewer systems (CSS) that collect both sewage and stormwater and are designed to overflow during precipitation events.
+These untreated discharges to surface waters are called CSOs.
+CSOs must be authorized under an NPDES permit and CSO dischargers must develop a Long-Term Control Plan (LTCP) to meet the State WQS.
 Until an LTCP is fully implemented, CSO dischargers are presumed to be in non-compliance with WQS.

-LTCPs often require large financial commitments and substantial infrastructure modifications to eliminate or significantly reduce CSOs.
+LTCPs often require significant financial commitments and substantial infrastructure modifications to eliminate or significantly reduce CSOs.
 Depending on municipal resources, CSO dischargers often propose LTCPs with implementation schedules exceeding 5 years (often 20-40 years), and the Department has approved many LTCPs with implementation schedules longer than 5 years.
 However, the U.S. Environmental Protection Agency (EPA) has observed a conflict with 25 Pa.
 Code § 92a.51(a) when the Department issues an NPDES permit to a CSO discharger with an LTCP implementation schedule exceeding 5 years.
-To resolve this conflict, the Department proposes to amend 25 Pa.
-Code § 92a.51(a) to allow DEP to approve permits for CSO dischargers with compliance schedules beyond the 5-year period currently established in the regulations, but not longer than the implementation period in the discharger's approved LTCP.
+To resolve this conflict, the Environmental Quality Board (EQB) is amending 25 Pa.
+Code § 92a.51(a) to allow the Department to approve permits for CSO dischargers with compliance schedules beyond the 5-year period currently established in the regulations, but not longer than the implementation period in the discharger's approved LTCP.